 Open your Tracker project.
 You can choose point estimates for unestimated stories in the collapsed story card.
 You can also change a story’s state by clicking on the state button.
 For example, you can click the Start button on an estimated feature story when you begin work on it.

 Anytime another collaborator in your project updates a story or epic, the story or epic will flash briefly.
 They’ll also see any concurrent updates you make; each collaborator always sees the most up-to-date project information.
 Your Tracker browser session is never more than a few seconds out of date with the server.
 If two people make changes to the same story within that small window, Tracker picks one person’s changes and reverts the changes made by the other.
 The person losing this arbitration receives a notification that their changes have been rolled back.

 You can drag stories between panels to prioritize them.
 For example, you can prioritize stories by dragging them from your project’s Icebox into the Backlog, or change their order within a panel by dragging them.
 Once you have a lot of stories in your project, dragging within a panel can get a bit tedious.
 In that case, duplicate the panel you’re reorganizing using the Clone panel option in the Panel actions menu at the top right of the panel.
 See Prioritizing stories for more.

-You can copy the current story URL or ID to your clipboard (e.g., if you want to insert this story into a related Tracker story).
+You can copy the current story URL or ID to your clipboard using the Story URL/ID copy buttons located just to the left of the ID (e.g., if you want to insert this story into a related Tracker story).